 for wound bed preparation.

 PluroGel uses pioneering micelle matrix technology to help you achieve a wound bed that exceeds expectations.
 This highly concentrated surfactant works to hydrate the wound, control exudate and provide gentle debridement.
-FDA-cleared, PluroGel helps you create an optimal and receptive wound healing environment.
+PluroGel helps you create an optimal and receptive wound healing environment.

 Removes barriers to healing.

 Softens, loosens and drives slough and necrotic debris away from the wound bed.

 Creates an ideal moist wound healing environment that assists with natural granulation and epithelialization.

 Goes on and rinses off gently, so patients report less pain and anxiety during dressing changes.

 Lee C. Ruotsi, MD, ABWMS, CWS-P, UHM